Latin piano 1

 - Improvise in these styles incorporating idiomatic harmonic and rhythmic features.

 - Have a better understanding of how to improve your music reading in this style including exercises to help you improve your sense of rhythm, a vital partt of playing Latin music.

 What level is the course and do I need any particular skills?

 The course is designed for players at Grade 5 and higher with sight-reading skills at that level.
 Keyboard harmony expertise will be of advantage.
 Pop or jazz piano training will be of greatest advantage.

 How will I be taught, and will there be any work outside the class?

-You will be taught through practical online sessions playing your piano with direct feedback from the tutor as well as listening to musical examples.
-You will be set rhythmic and harmonic exercises to help you play in this style and you will be provided with backing tracks with which to practise between weekly sessions.
+You will be taught by demonstartion of what to play and guidance from the tutor, as well as listening to musical examples.
+You will be set rhythmic and harmonic exercises to help you play in these styles and you will need to practise between weekly sessions.